Skip links

 Conclusion

-All above Fatal Four OSHA are easily avoided with efficient training and warning signs.
-However, employers should train employees to be more vigilant during construction-related tasks.
-Construction companies should provide all related compliance training to their work to avoid fatal injuries and deaths in the Construction Industry.
+All of the above Fatal Four OSHA are easily avoided with efficient training and warning signs.
+Employers should train employees to be more vigilant.
+Construction companies should provide all related compliance training to their work to avoid adding more numbers to the construction fatality and injury statistics.

-Enrolling their employees in OSHA 10-Hour and 30-Hour Construction training courses can be advantageous for employers and the company since financial stability and productivity will rapidly enhance.
-In addition, medical compensation costs and lost workdays also reduce, which will directly focus on better work performance.
+Enrolling their employees in OSHA 10-hour and 30-hour construction training courses can be advantageous for employers and the company since financial stability and productivity will be rapidly enhanced.
+In addition, medical compensation costs and lost workdays are also reduced, which will directly focus on better work performance.
 By focusing on the above four areas, Companies can perform tasks with better safety protocols and save their employees from accidents.